xtenzQ/priority-password-generator/README.md

 ## Contributing

 If you found other characters that Priority eats, feel free to submit a PR.
-Let's build a database of Priority's password crimes together 💀

 ## License